DataDog/dogstatsd-ruby/README.md

 This is useful when closing the application or when checking unit tests.

+## Versioning

+This Ruby gem is using [Semantic Versioning](https://guides.rubygems.org/patterns/#semantic-versioning) but please note that supported Ruby versions can change in a minor release of this library.
+As much as possible, we will add a "future deprecation" message in the minor release preceding the one dropping the support.

 ## Credits

 dogstatsd-ruby is forked from Rein Henrichs [original Statsd